 Advanced Memoir Workshop

-A 10-week workshop for writers who are seriously engaged in writing a book-length memoir and want to improve their craft.
+An 8-week workshop for writers who are seriously engaged in writing a book-length memoir and want to improve their craft.
 We will focus on helping you find a unique angle, effective structure, and distinctive voice for your memoir.
 Each week we'll look at exemplary readings and discuss theme development, traditional vs non-traditional structures, characterization, scene vs. summary, time and pacing, narrative arc, outside research, and the real-world consequences and ethical considerations of writing and publishing true-to-life stories.
-Memoirists we'll study include, but are not limited to: Mary Karr, Sarah M. Broom, Alex Marzano-Lesnevich, Joan Wickersham, and Daniel Mendelsohn.
-You have three opportunities to workshop material from your memoir over the 10 weeks, and will receive feedback from both your classmates and the instructor.
-Equally important, each week you are expected to read and critique three of your fellow student's submissions.
+Memoirists and essayists we'll study include, but are not limited to: Lily Hoang, Grace Talusan, Audre Lorde, Noor Hindi, Maggie Nelson, and David Wojnarowski.
+You have three opportunities to workshop material from your memoir over the 8 weeks, and will receive feedback from both your classmates and the instructor.
+Equally important, each week you are expected to read and critique three workshop submissions from your fellow students.
 While new writing is encouraged, interested writers should also take this as an opportunity to revise and work through problems with an existing manuscript.

-The application deadline has now passed.
-Applications submitted after September 5th will not be reviewed.
+The application is now closed.
+Applications submitted after May 22nd will not be reviewed.

 To apply, please click the red "SEE DIRECTIONS TO APPLY" button in the top right corner of this page.
 This application will ask you to detail your workshop experience.
 It will also ask you to upload a 5-10 page writing sample.
 Please make sure this writing sample is in Microsoft Word, double-spaced, and in 12-point font.
 For tracking purposes, your name should appear in the file name (e.g. Smith.Memoir Title.Submission).
 Decisions will be emailed to applicants approx. 1 week after the deadline.
 You can also track the status of your application in your Grubstreet profile.
 Please make sure your application is complete before you finally click "APPLY."
 If you have any technical difficulties filling out this application, please email [email protected].
 You will receive a confirmation email once our system has received your submission.